History of the Jews in England (1066–1290): Blood libels and Little Saint Hugh of Lincoln

-Many anti-Jewish stories involving tales of child sacrifice circulated in the 1230s-50s, including the account of "Little Saint Hugh of Lincoln" in 1255.
+Many anti-Jewish stories involving tales of child sacrifice circulated in the 1230s–1250s, including the account of "Little Saint Hugh of Lincoln" in 1255.
 The event is considered particularly important, as the first such accusation endorsed by the Crown.
 In August 1255, a number of the chief Jews who had assembled at Lincoln to celebrate the marriage of a daughter of Berechiah de Nicole were seized on a charge of having murdered a boy named Hugh.
 Henry intervened to order the execution of Copin, who had confessed to the murder in return for his life, and removed 91 Jews to the Tower of London.
-18 were executed, and their property expropriated by the Crown.
-The king had mortgaged the Jewish community to his brother Richard of Cornwall in February 1255, for 5,000 marks, and had lost all rights over it for a year, so did not provide Henry with income, except when executed.
+Eighteen were executed, and their property expropriated by the Crown.
+The king had mortgaged the Jewish community to his brother Richard of Cornwall in February 1255, for 5,000 marks, and had lost all rights over it for a year, Henry thus receiving no income from it except in the case of executions.
 The story was referred to in later English literature including Chaucer and Marlowe, and entered popular folk culture through a contemporary ballad.
 It was quoted as fact by Thomas Fuller in his posthumous 1662 book Worthies of England.